 New England is one of my favorite places to visit for outdoor road trips in the fall.
-There’s so much to explore including winding mountain byways that will make you ask yourself “How is this even real?!‘ One place that especially stood out on my latest New England trip is the Kancamagus Highway in New Hampshire.
+There’s so much beauty to explore in this region that you may be asking yourself ‘How is this even real?!‘ One place that especially stood out on my latest New England trip is the Kancamagus Highway in New Hampshire.

-With lots of stunning overlooks, ample opportunities to pull over and enjoy easy day hikes, and beautiful waterfalls, it’s no wonder that Kancamagus Highway is considered to be one of the best byways in New Hampshire.
+With lots of stunning overlooks, easy day hikes, winding turns, and scenic waterfalls, it’s no wonder that the Kancamagus Scenic Byway is one of the best byways in New England for viewing fall colors.

-If you’re planning to drive down the Kancamagus Highway, here is our guide covering all the best stops along the way, what to know before you go and other tips to help you prepare for a great road trip along the Kancamagus Highway – from my personal experience!
+My guide covers all the best stops along the way, what to know before you go, and other tips to help you prepare for a great road trip along the Kancamagus Highway – from my personal experience!

 About Kancamagus Highway

-Kancamagus Highway (also nicknamed “The Kanc”) is a picturesque 35-mile-long byway that stretches across the White Mountains.
+Kancamagus Highway is a picturesque 35-mile-long byway that stretches across the White Mountains.
 Kancamagus Highway is one of the most scenic byways in New Hampshire and a must-do for those who enjoy fall road trips.

 Although the route itself is only 35 miles long, it provides visitors with an abundance of options for sightseeing, hiking, recreational activities, and wildlife sightings such as moose, deer, and black bears.